2021 Women's Cricket World Cup Qualifier

-On 8 November 2021, Papua New Guinea announced that they had been forced to withdraw due to several players recording positive tests for COVID-19.
+On 8 November 2021, Papua New Guinea announced that they had been forced to withdraw due to several players testing positive for COVID-19.
 On 10 November, the ICC confirmed that there would be no replacement team for Papua New Guinea, with Group A reduced to four teams.
-In late November 2021, a new variant of the COVID-19 virus was discovered in southern Africa, with Cricket Ireland issued a statement saying they were monitoring the situation.
+In late November 2021, a new variant of the COVID-19 virus was discovered in southern Africa, with Cricket Ireland issuing a statement that they were monitoring the situation.
 Prior to the discovery of the new variant, three members of the Sri Lankan team had tested positive for COVID-19.
 Their scheduled match against the West Indies, due to take place on 27 November 2021, was cancelled after seven members of the Sri Lankan team tested positive.

 Later the same day, the ICC announced that the qualifier tournament had been called off, due to concerns of the new COVID variant and travel restrictions.
 Per the ICC's playing conditions, the qualification slots were based on the team's ODI rankings, therefore Bangladesh, Pakistan and the West Indies progressed to the 2022 Women's Cricket World Cup, with Sri Lanka and Ireland qualifying for the next ICC Women's Championship.
-This decision meant that the other teams at the tournament were ineligible for World Cup qualification, as the ICC only grants ODI status to full members, and as such they are not included in the ODI rankings.
+The decision was criticized by some observers, given that at the point the tournament was abandoned, Thailand (an Associate team) had been leading their group and were already guaranteed a spot in the Super Six stage with two points carried forward, but were not given an opportunity to qualify for the World Cup (or the Women's Championship).
+As a result, Thailand became the first team since the creation of the qualifiers in 2003 to win at least 3 of their first 4 matches without ultimately qualifying for the World Cup.